JerryI/wljs-docs/docs/frontend/Advanced/Syntax sugar/Decorating symbols.md

 - fully customizable
 - can emit events
 - usually the fastest approach
+- save up memory - no frontend object is created by the default

 Drawbacks ❌
 - requires a symbol defined as [WLJS Functions](frontend/Advanced/Frontend%20interpretation/WLJS%20Functions.md) as display expression